 Now Tunisia is more like my second home.
 My son in law’s family has built on another level onto their existing house so we have a lovely flat to stay in now when we visit.
 I also have two wonderful grandchildren.

-Now every time we land at Habib Bourgiba Airport I still say ‘Oh no not again!’ but everyone knows I’m only joking this time.
+Now every time we land at Habib Bourguiba Airport I still say ‘Oh no not again!’
+But everyone knows I’m only joking this time.

 Our Hotel and Beach Were Both Fantastic